 The scholarship money will be awarded to the selected recipients for the 2018-2019 academic year.
 This scholarship is not renewable, but students may reapply for the scholarship each spring semester.
 Should you have any questions, please contact us at firstname.lastname@example.org or call 512.245.3451.

 The Blake Edward Jaksa Scholarship has been endowed to assist enrolled Texas State University students who have a severe hearing disorder.
 Prospects must have a 2.5 GPA and making progress towards a degree.
 The scholarship, in the amount of $500, is awarded annually.
 However, if the recipient of the scholarship does not maintain a 2.5 GPA, the spring award will be revoked.
 The scholarship can be used to pay for tuition, fees or books.
 Awards are based on documentation of need, academic performance and completeness of the application.
-Students must submit a completed ODS General Scholarship Application and provide an audiological report.
-Students can contact the ODS or visit the TRACS site to receive copies of the applications.
+Students must submit a completed ODS General Scholarship Application and provide an audio-logical report.

 Nesenholtz Memorial Scholarship